spences10/twitter-bot-playground/README.md

 ## Putting it all together

-Ok, so those examples were good n' all but we haven't really got a bot out of this hae we?
+Ok, so those examples were good n' all but we haven't really got a bot out of this have we?
 I mean you run it from the terminal and that's it done, we want to be able to kick off the bot and leave it to do its thing.

 One way I have found to do this is to use `setInterval` which will kick off events from the main `bot.js` module, so lets try this: